 water, and olive oil.
 Since then the use of cork has expanded to use in flooring tiles, shoes, [...]

 Here are some interesting numbers from the Binational Softwood Lumber Council (BSLC) on the environmental footprint of building three similar homes from three three different materials – wood, metal and concrete.
 I’m sure you can guess what their numbers show: that wood is the greenest option.

-I don’t know whether their numbers are based in reality or [...]
+I don’t know whether their numbers are based in [...]

 Here is a short video we threw together of the Passive House renovation in Harlem.
 The video mostly discusses the budgeting of the project.

 Now that the construction is for the most part done I think that our initial budget of $175/sq.ft is not sustainable.
 Of course it is great for the client in the [...]

 Eco Brooklyn has partnered up with the NYC Materials Exchange Development Program, a great non-profit that keeps reusable materials out of the trash by connecting people with unwanted materials to others who can reuse them.